How can days be added to a date in MySQL with an example?

 FROM sales;

-This particular example creates a new column that adds 7 days to the corresponding date in the sales_date column of the table named sales.
+This particular command generates a new, temporary column in the result set.
+This new column contains the values obtained by adding 7 days to the corresponding entries found in the sales_date column of the table named sales.
+This method is fundamental for forecasting or retrospective analysis.

 -- create table